Urban Greenways: Other Projects Around the World

 Jersey City has been considering plans to preserve the Harsimus Stem Embankment, a massive stone structure that supported seven tracks of the old Pennsylvania Railroad and connected the railroad to the Hudson River Waterfront.
 Of all the parks-to-railway projects in the New York area, this one offers a unique window into the fascinating “lighterage system,” which provided a means for shipping railroad boxcars across the Hudson River on “lighters” or car floats.
 The Harsimus Stem Embankment project is exciting for the historical context it provides and also for the ideas of sustainability and education that the Coalition has put forward as part of the design process.
 Click here to read more and see photos.

-New York City already has the High Line, but another project is making headway: The Delancey Underground.
-A group inspired by the “park in the sky” is now floating the idea of an underground public space made from a 1.5 acre former old trolley terminal.
+New York City already has the High Line, but another project is making headway on the Lower East Side just below Delancey Street: The Low Line.
+A group inspired by the “park in the sky” is fundraising and creating preliminary designs for an underground public space made from a 1.5 acre former old trolley terminal.
+The cornerstone of the idea is not horticulture but green technology: the plan calls for an innovative use of solar lighting to illuminate the underground space.
 Click here to read more, and watch a video of “this remarkable, ghostly place.”

 The Reading Viaduct was built in the 1890s to carry commuters to the center of Philadelphia.
 It’s just a mile long, and consists of two branches that connect Chinatown with the artists’ loft district.
 Today it’s a wild urban garden filled grasses, perennials, and even the odd magnolia tree.
 Like the once-wild High Line there are many signs of visitors: trespassers who have left behind old shoes, cigarette butts, painted leaves and endless flourishes of graffiti.
-Two groups are working to transform the viaduct into a public greenway, and they making great progress as they work with community groups, developers, the city of Philadelphia and other stakeholders.
+The group Friends of the Rail Park is working to transform the viaduct into a public greenway, and they making great progress as they work with community groups, developers, the city of Philadelphia and other stakeholders.
 Read more about the project and see photos here.